 KIM EDMONDSON began her career with the Kootenai County Sheriff's Office in 1992.
 She began in the jail, and worked as a training officer, instructor, Detention Sergeant and Administrative Sergeant.
 Kim transferred to the Patrol Division and later promoted to the rank of Lieutenant in January 2004.
 Following her promotion, she commanded the Detective Division until 2009.
 In 2009, she transferred back to the Jail.

 Kim was promoted to Captain in 2011 to command the Services Division at the Jail.
 Kim was promoted to the rank of Major in July 2014, and currently commands the Jail Bureau.
-Kim is a 1990 graduate of North Idaho College.
+Kim is a 1990 graduate of North Idaho College, and a 2013 graduate of Lewis Clark State College.
 She has attended over 1800 hours of Idaho Peace Officer Standards and Training courses, holds a Management Certificate, and Advanced Certifications in both Detention and Patrol.
 Kim is an FBI Command College graduate, FBI LEEDA graduate and a 2006 Leadership Coeur d'Alene graduate.
 She is also a graduate of the 243rd Session of the FBI National Academy.

-DAN SOUMAS began his service at the Kootenai County Sheriff’s Office in 1983.
-Dan served in many volunteer and seasonal positions including SAR, patrol reserve and marine deputy from 1983 until 1988 when he left his business career to serve the community full-time through the Sheriff’s Office.
+DAN SOUMASbegan his service at the Kootenai County Sheriff's Office in 1983.
+Dan served in many volunteer and seasonal positions including SAR, patrol reserve and marine deputy from 1983 until 1988, when he left his business career to serve the community full-time through the Sheriff's Office.
 Dan served as patrol deputy, field training officer and in detectives until his promotion to Sergeant in 1993.
 Dan then served as a Patrol Watch Commander, Administrative Sergeant, Recreation Safety Section Commander & Dive Rescue Team Commander.
-After his promotion to Lieutenant in 1999, Dan commanded the Patrol Division, Special Weapons and Tactics Unit (SWAT), Custody Division and Jail Services.
+After his promotion to Lieutenant in 1999, Dan commanded the Patrol Division, Special Weapons & Tactics units (SWAT), Custody Division and Jail Services.

-He was promoted to Captain in 2009.
-Dan holds an Advanced Peace Officer, Supervisor, and Management Certificates from Idaho Peace Officer Standards and Training.
-Dan is a graduate of the 216th Session of the FBI National Academy, the FBI Command College, and the 2002 Leadership Coeur d’Alene class.
-Dan is currently assigned in the Investigations Division where he supervises 16 sworn personnel and one civilian.
-Dan holds numerous awards for service and special events during his 31 years with KCSO and remains involved in community issues.
+Dan was promoted to Captain in 2009.
+Dan hold an Advance Peace Officer, Supervisor and Management Certificates from Idaho Peace Officer Standards and Training (POST).
+Dan is a graduate of the 216th Session of the FBI National Academy, the FBI Command College and the 2002 Leadership Coeur d'Alene class.
+Dan is currently assigned in the Investigations Division where he supervises 16 sworn personnel and three civilians.
+Dan holds numerous awards for service and special events during his 27 years with KCSO and remains involved in community issues.